What requirements should cocoa meet to be allowed on the European market?

 - country of origin

-If your cocoa is organic or fair-trade certified, the labels should list the name/code of the inspection body and certification number.
+In the case your cocoa is organic or fairtrade certified, the labels should contain the name/code of the inspection body and certification number.

 The Trade Helpdesk by the European commission gives a complete overview of (legal) requirements on the European cocoa market.
 Here, you can select your country and the European country you want to export to.
 The Product Code for cocoa products is 18.